 In order to be a nursing case manager, you must be a registered nurse with either a Bachelor of Science in Nursing or a Master of Science in nursing.

 The process is a simple one and involves five simple steps

 • Learn about the job duties

 • Obtain RN license by passing NCLEX-RN exam

 • Obtain a certification for Case Management nurse

 Earn as much as $75K/year in the Case Management Healthcare field.
-Kaplan University offers accredited self-study online case management certification program that can be completed in just 12 months.
+Kaplan University offers self-study online case management certification program that can be completed in just 12 months.

 Requirements to be a Certified Case Manager